LTesan/HybridGraphNets/README.md

 For more information, please refer to the following:

-- Tesán, Lucas, González, David and Cueto, Elías.
+- Tesán Lucas, González David, Martins Pedro and Cueto Elías.

 References:
 - Hernández, Quercus and Badías, Alberto and Chinesta, Francisco and Cueto, Elías. "[Thermodynamics-informed graph neural networks](https://ieeexplore.ieee.org/document/9787069)."
 IEEE Transactions on Artificial Intelligence (2022).